JacobPaxton/engine-performance/readme.md

 6. Downloaded all 2013 Subaru Impreza WRX STI dyno runs to directory
 7. Converted PDFs to CSVs
 8. Added specified drivetrain characteristics to analysis.ipynb
+9. Chose to focus on max horsepower

 # Work to do soon
 ## Data Acquisition and Preparation
-- Need to concat everything together somehow (logic not yet determined)
+- Create run_id column and car_id column, concat all rows into one dataframe
+- Output all rows to new CSV
+- Create new dataframe of each run_id's max horsepower row
+- Add columns for parts, fuel, PSI, and more features
-- Need to output data to a CSV
+- Push final version of initial data to CSV
-- Need to upload data to Kaggle and Google Docs
+- Upload CSV to Google Docs and Kaggle